DCC-EX/dcc-ex.github.io/docs/under-development/track-manager.rst

   DONE
  Copy and repeat AUTOMATION(506-510, District B  mode)

-Create EXRAIL TrackManager Functions for Engine Driver Throttle Automation {Handoff} buttons
+Create EXRAIL TrackManager Functions for Engine Driver Throttle Automation (Handoff) buttons
 --------------------------------------------------------------------------------------------

 In a EXRAIL Automation script we could a Set a Loco Address to a specific track in DC mode and have it run on Automation through the layout.